Join Our Team

 Unpaid Internship

 FAN is offering an opportunity to provide support to its overdose education and naloxone distribution (OEND) program, a longstanding public health strategy in response to the opioid crisis.
-Responsibilities of this intern will include but not be limited to preparing materials, promoting public awareness of opioid risk and overdose prevention, and improving data collection to evaluate community impact.
+Responsibilities of this intern will include but not be limited to preparing materials, promoting public awareness of opioid risk and overdose prevention, and improving data collection to evaluate program outcomes.

 Unpaid Internship

-FAN is seeking a Community Resource Coordination Intern to assist in the management and growth of our community resource hub, focusing on connecting individuals impacted by substance use disorder (SUD) to social resources.
-This is an opportunity to learn about the different resources available throughout the state of Michigan and the social determinants of health.
+FAN is seeking an intern to assist in the management and growth of our resource hub, focusing on connecting individuals impacted by substance use disorder (SUD) to social resources.
+This is an opportunity to learn about the different resources available throughout the state of Michigan.

 OUR PARTNERS